Data augmentation in Bayesian neural networks and the cold posterior effect: AVERAGING LOSSES EMERGES WHEN USING DA IN VI AND SGLD

 There are two particularly important algorithms for doing Bayesian inference in neural networks: stochastic gradient Langevin dynamics \citep[SGLD;][]{welling2011bayesian} and variational inference \citep[VI;][]{blundell2015weight}.
-In SGLD without data augmentation, we draw samples from the posterior over weights by following gradient of the log-probability with added noise,
+In SGLD without DA, we draw samples from the posterior over weights by following gradient of the log-probability with added noise,

-where $\boldsymbol{\eta}$ is standard Gaussian IID noise, and for simplicity we give the expression for full-batch Langevin dynamics rather than minibatched SGLD (they do not differ for the purposes of reasoning about data augmentation).
+where $\boldsymbol{\eta}$ is standard Gaussian IID noise, and for simplicity we give the expression for full-batch Langevin dynamics rather than minibatched SGLD (they do not differ for the purposes of reasoning about DA).
 Likewise the variational inference objective is,

 where $\Q\b{\w}$ is the variational approximate posterior learned by optimizing this objective.
-To understand the overall effect of this approach to data augmentation, we replace $\log \P_\text{noaug}\bc{y_i}{\x_i, \w}$ with the log-softmax using Eq.~\eqref{eq:def:Lnoaug}.
+To understand the overall effect of this approach to DA, we replace $\log \P_\text{noaug}\bc{y_i}{\x_i, \w}$ with the log-softmax using \myeqref{eq:def:Lnoaug}.
 Then, we consider the expected update to the weights, averaging over the augmented images, $\x_i'$ conditioned on the underlying unaugmented images, $\x_i$,

-In both cases, this ultimately replaces $\log \P_\text{noaug}\bc{y_i}{\x_i, \w}$ with $\Llogprob^i\b{y_i; \w}$, which as discussed in Sec.~\ref{sec:data_aug} is not a valid log-likelihood.
+In both cases, this ultimately replaces $\log \P_\text{noaug}\bc{y_i}{\x_i, \w}$ with $\Llogprob^i\b{y_i; \w}$, which as discussed in Sec.~\ref{sec:meth} is not a valid log-likelihood.

-\section{The approximate posterior in VI reduces variance}
+\section{THE APPROXIMATE POSTERIOR IN VI REDUCES VARIANCE}

 Here, we derive the ELBO using Jensen's inequality; we take $x$ to be the data and $z$ to be a latent variable.
 Our goal is to compute the model evidence, $\P\b{x}$, by integrating out $z$,

 where $\P\b{z}$ is the prior, $\P\bc{x}{z}$ is the likelihood and $\P\b{x, z}$ is the joint.
 We introduce an approximate posterior, $\Q\b{z}$, and rewrite the integral as an expectation over that approximate posterior and apply Jensen's inequality,